ircdocs/modern-irc/_includes/modern-appendix.md

 The IRC protocol is reasonably complex, and there are areas where incorrectly-implemented behaviour can't be detected.
 This section is non-normative, providing questions and recommendations to assist implementors.

+## Character Encodings

+Character encodings in IRC are hard.
+[UTF-8](http://tools.ietf.org/html/rfc3629) is recommended, the mess of [Latin-1/ISO-8859-1(5)/CP1252](https://en.wikipedia.org/wiki/Windows-1252) also seems common, but all sorts of other encodings are also used in practice.
+Particularly on networks that support other languages, and were created before UTF-8 became as widespread as it has.

+When sending, we always recommend UTF-8.
+When decoding, we generally recommend trying UTF-8 and falling back to Latin-1 (what has been called the Hybrid encoding).

+For clients, this is fine.
+Even if they incorrectly decode a private message, the user should see that the message has been decoded incorrectly and be able to resolve the issue (hopefully by telling the sending user to use UTF-8).

+However, servers are in a trickier position (especially for PRIVMSG/NOTICE or any other command that takes arbitrary user input such as USER, TOPIC, etc).
+Servers in C/C++ or similar languages can simply treat this input from the user as a character array they accept and then spit out again, no trouble.
+However, servers implemented in higher-level languages may wish to treat IRC lines and messages as Unicode text internally.
+For servers to treat messages in this way, they need to decode lines as they're received and later encode the lines before they're sent out.

+This presents an issue.
+What if the line from the user is decoded incorrectly, and then this modified line is sent out? (see also: [Mojibake](https://en.wikipedia.org/wiki/Mojibake)).
+What these servers may instead do is either follow the lead of the lower-level servers and treat these parameters as byte arrays not to be parsed or decoded in any way.
+These servers may also simply attempt to decode all incoming lines as UTF-8, and if the line cannot be decoded it is ignored.
+The former ensures all messages are sent correctly, and the latter vastly simplifies server implementations in these higher-level languages.

+For what it's worth, the servers I've worked on have done the latter of the two options, discarding any lines that cannot be decoded as UTF-8.
+It's not a great solution, but it's a difficult issue to deal with.
+If anyone has a better way to deal with this, please feel free to <a href="mailto:daniel@danieloaks.net">contact me</a> so I can update this section.

 ## Message Parsing and Assembly

 Message parsing/assembly is one area where implementations can differ wildly, and is a common vector for both security issues and general runtime problems.